Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-1/02-installing-&-managing-software.md

 ## Conda - Full package and environment management
 ----

-[Conda](https://docs.conda.io/projects/conda/en/latest/) is an open source package and environment manager that runs on Windows, MacOS and Linux.
+[Conda](https://docs.conda.io/projects/conda/en/latest/) is an open-source package and environment manager that runs on Windows, MacOS and Linux.
 Conda allows you to install and update software packages as well as organize them efficiently into *environments* that you can switch between to manage software collections and versions.

 Notice that in this section we have moved from discussing software to software packages.
 Often you will find that a program is written to leverage many other pieces of software, called dependencies.
 So one piece of software may combine data manipulation techniques from 5 other pieces of software to generate a unique output, these are the dependencies of the first piece of software.
 It is often the case that each of the 5 dependencies have their own dependencies, so that even though you're interfacing with the command structure for a single piece of software you're actually leveraging instructions for data manipulation from many pieces of software.
-To add even more complexity there are often multiple versions of software and dependencies each need to be a specfic version to function as part of the software you're interested in using.
+To add even more complexity there are often multiple versions of software and dependencies each need to be a specific version to function as part of the software you're interested in using.
 This is where software package managers like Conda really shine.

 <img src="../figures/conda.png" height="60" width="250"/>